Making the Most of the First 10 Days of Ramadan

 When asked, “Not even you, O Messenger of God!” he (SAW) said, “Yes, not even me, unless Allah covers me with His Mercy.
 So, do good deeds properly, sincerely and moderately in the morning, in the afternoon and during part of the night.
 Always remember moderation and always abide by moderation.
 Thus, you will reach your destination.”
 (Bukhari and Muslim)

-Notice also that this hadith links moderation with Allah SWT’s Mercy as well.
+Notice also that this hadith links moderation with Allah SWT’s mercy as well.

 Make dua